javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 */!*

 *!*
-userGuest.admin?.(); // nothing (no such method)
+userGuest.admin?.(); // nothing happens (no such method) */!*
-*/!*
 ```

-Here, in both lines we first use the dot (`userAdmin.admin`) to get `admin` property, because we assume that the user object exists, so it's safe read from it.
+Here, in both lines we first use the dot (`userAdmin.admin`) to get `admin` property, because we assume that the `user` object exists, so it's safe read from it.

 Then `?.()` checks the left part: if the admin function exists, then it runs (that's so for `userAdmin`).
 Otherwise (for `userGuest`) the evaluation stops without errors.